Skip to main content

 Accessing user task data

-Below is an example of accessing the assignee value from the headers in Java:
+Below is an example of accessing the assignee value from the activated job in Java:

 final JobHandler userTaskListenerHandler =